 The Child Death Overview Panel collects and analyses information about each death to identify:

 - cases that may require a serious case review

 - matters of concern affecting the safety and welfare of other children

 - any wider public health or safety concerns arising from a particular death, or a pattern of deaths.

 The Panel, which revised its Terms of Reference in January 2015, does not take over from the work of the coroner, local safeguarding children partnership, police, health, social care or any other agency undertaking investigation of serious untoward incidents.

 The Government has published data on completed Child Death Reviews over the previous four years

-Barnsley Safeguarding Children Board policies and procedures are available here.
+Barnsley Safeguarding Children Partnership policies and procedures are available here.